 - Integration of metocean data with probabilistic measures of workability

-- Near-real-time metocean parameters for environmental impact monitoring
+- Near-real-time environmental variables for impact monitoring

 The high quality of metocean data (forecast and hindcast) will be obtained by assimilation and fusion of satellite data into state-of-the-art oceanographic models.

 Accuracy of metocean information and the translation into practical risk measures will be the keys for more trustworthy workability assessments, enabling more cost-effective, safer and compliant operations.